DO-Solutions/do-terraform/loadbalancer-letsencrypt-workers/README.md

 ## Step 2 - Deploying enviornment

-To run terraform make you are in the directory where the terraform files live.
+To run terraform make sure you are in the directory where the terraform files live.
 In this case its ```loadbalancer-letsencrypt-workers```

 Run the following command.